 VIII.
-Early Intervention Services during Scheduled Breaks - PRESCHOOL ONLY child does NOT need services during scheduled breaks based on:
+Early Intervention Services during Scheduled Breaks - PRESCHOOL ONLY

 All services are based upon the preschool early intervention calendar.
 If the IEP team determines that this child is eligible for preschool special education services during scheduled breaks based on the educational needs of child, specify the services below.